 However, marching to the beat of your own drum doesn’t come without risk or mistakes.
 As someone who is drawn to a good challenge, I have fallen on my face numerous times, but one thing has been consistent: I’ve always had a high level of life satisfaction.
 No matter what the circumstances my faith, strength, and optimism is unwavering -largely because of the lifestyle choices I’m about to discuss below.
 Life tends to throw curve balls, but what matters most is your commitment to making optimal choices regardless of adversity.

 One constant theme I found is that they all took their own path.
 There was no “one size fits all” road to their success/happiness, but there were several on-going themes that resonated with me and my own journey.
 I found that many of the people who also had a high level of life satisfaction were making several similar life choices, including choosing a career they were passionate about, forming healthy habits, the need to constantly be learning, detaching from material items, and picking the right people in their lives.
 They also were not afraid to step out of their comfort zone and think outside the box.

-To live extraordinary lives, we have to step out of the ordinary.
+To live extraordinary lives, we have to push beyond the ordinary.
 We’re not clones, so why should we all live within the same parameters?
 Culturally, we impose a lot of false ideals on one another that do not necessarily lead to happiness.
 In fact, a lot of the time, many of us miss out on being happy completely.
 47% of Americans report they are unhappy and prescription anti-depressant use is up 400%.
 Those are some scary numbers and quite indicative that all these external factors that are suppose to make us happy simply aren’t.
-Happiness is beyond the perfect wedding, the perfect house, the perfect spouse, the perfect children, the perfect job and the perfect designer wardrobe.
-Here are a few factors that play a significant role in living a genuinely happy, fun, authentic life.
+Life satisfaction extends beyond the perfect wedding, the perfect house, the perfect spouse, the perfect children, the perfect job and the perfect designer wardrobe.
+Here are a few factors that play a significant role in living a genuinely fulfilling life.

 Pick A Profession You Truly Enjoy